Tropical Storm Nadine (2024)

 Tropical Storm Nadine was a short-lived tropical cyclone that made landfall in Belize in October 2024.
-The fourteenth named storm of the 2024 Atlantic hurricane season, Nadine originated from a non-tropical disturbance over the western Caribbean Sea, and underwent tropical cyclogenesis on the same day.
-After developing a closed circulation, the system was named Nadine by the National Hurricane Center on October 19.
-After gradually strengthening as it neared the coast, Nadine then made landfall near Belize City with 60 mph (95 km/h) winds.
+The fourteenth named storm of the 2024 Atlantic hurricane season, Nadine originated from a low-pressure area over the western Caribbean Sea, and underwent tropical cyclogenesis on October 15.
+After increased signs of organization, the system was named Nadine by the National Hurricane Center on October 19.
+Nadine gradually strengthened as it neared the coast, making landfall near Belize City with 60 mph (95 km/h) winds.
 After moving across Belize and Guatemala, it then weakened to a tropical depression before degenerating to a remnant low over southeastern Mexico.
 Its remnants later contributed to the formation of Hurricane Kristy in the eastern Pacific.

-Nadine brought heavy rains to northern Central America, including its landfall location of Belize and southern Mexico, the latter location of which, is where thirteen people were killed after flooding was caused as a result.
-Total damage caused by the storm was over US$255 million.
+Nadine produced rainfall totals of up to 51 mm in Belize.
+In Quintana Roo, about 90 mm of rain was recorded.
+There, Mex$11 million (US$546,000) was spent to repair the damage caused by the storm.
+In Chiapas, the storm damaged more than 1,200 homes.
+There were four deaths in Chiapas as a result of the storm.
+Damage in Chiapas reached approximately Mex$2 billion (US$101 million).
+There were also nine fatalities in Veracruz.
+There, damage totaled to Mex$2.82 billion (US$153 million).